Last Updated on 13 June 2024 by Cycloscope

 The first section passes on the hill-crest and you’ll have astonishing views of forested mountains on both sides.

-We advise spending a night in Nkhata Bay (we recommend Mayoka Village), and then getting a shared taxi back to Mzuzu (2/3,000Mkw)… unless you want to cycle up the main road, beautiful but challenging.
+We advise spending a night in Nkhata Bay (we recommend Mayoka Village or Butterfly), and then getting a shared taxi back to Mzuzu (2/3,000Mkw)… unless you want to cycle up the main road, beautiful but challenging.

 7. Where to go Party in Mzuzu.
 Go Clubbing at Paris or Queens

 The Paris and neighboring bars are your best bet for a real Malawian party experience.
-Located in Mbelwa road, Paris is surrounded by other bars and food stalls, which makes the whole street a party area.
+Located on Mbelwa Road, Paris is surrounded by other bars and food stalls, which makes the whole street a party area.

-The interiors of the club are covered in mirrors and nicely dimly-lighted in violet and red, the music is usually a good selection of the most contemporary afrobeat hits from all around Southern Africa.
+The interiors of the club are covered in mirrors and nicely dimly lit in violet and red, the music is usually a good selection of the most contemporary afrobeat hits from all around Southern Africa.

 The club is small and may be crammed during the weekend.
 If you’re a woman alone, be very careful, better go with a friend.